LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 proof. ◻

-The question is why would we want to approximate a function by its convolutions with some smooth functions the answer is given in the following two results.
+The question is, why would we want to approximate a function by its convolutions with some smooth functions the answer is given in the following two results.